 Exposome, Inheritance, Cancer and Health

-This group belongs to the UMR 1018/CESPCentre de recherche en épidémiologie et en santé des populations
+This team belongs to the UMR 1018/CESPCentre de recherche en épidémiologie et en santé des populations

 This research program mainly relies on the E3N-Generations familial prospective cohort, large disease-specific case-control studies, and medico-administrative databases such as those from the health insurance schemes, MGEN and the French social security.